 Raj Katta added, "They liked to travel and take pictures...
 They were really into this stuff," Katta said, adding that he was "certain it was a tragic accident, not a suicide".

-In a tragic incident, an Indian couple identified as Vishnu Viswanath, 29, and Meenakshi Moorthy, 30, died after falling 800 feet in California's Yosemite National Park on October 25.
-The wanderlust couple's travel was cut short by the tragedy.
+In a tragic incident on October 25, 2018, an Indian couple identified as Vishnu Viswanath, 29, and Meenakshi Moorthy, 30, died after falling 800 feet in California's Yosemite National Park.
+On January 24, 2019, an autopsy report suggested that the couple had been drinking before they fell to their deaths.
 Here's a look at their story in pictures.
-All pictures/Holidays and HappilyEverAfters Instagram account
+(All pictures/Holidays and HappilyEverAfters Instagram account)

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.